Federative units of Brazil: Government

 The government of each state of Brazil is divided into executive, legislative and judiciary branches.

 The state executive branch is headed by a state governor and includes a vice governor, both elected by the citizens of the state.
 The governor appoints several secretaries of state (each one in charge of a given portfolio) and the state attorney-general.

 The state legislative branch is the legislative assembly, a unicameral body composed of deputies elected by the citizens of the state.

 The judiciary in each of the states is composed of judges of law, who constitute the courts of first instance, and a Court of Justice, which is the court of second instance of the state and is composed of judges called desembargadores.
 Judges qualify through exams or are appointed.

 The states are divided into municipalities, which have different competences and are considered autonomous from the states.
 Municipalities have a mayor, vice mayor and a chamber of aldermen, all elected by the citizens of the municipality, but do not have a separate judiciary.

 The Federal District has the same executive, legislative and judiciary organization as a state, but it cannot be divided into municipalities, which is why its territory is composed of several administrative regions.
 These regions are directly managed by the government of the Federal District, which exercises constitutional and legal powers that are equivalent to those of the states, as well as those of the municipalities, thus simultaneously assuming all the obligations arising from them.

 Fernando de Noronha is not a municipality, but a state district of Pernambuco (the only state district in the country).
 It is governed by an administrator-general, appointed by the governor of Pernambuco, and a council whose members are elected by the citizens of the district.

 All states and the Federal District are represented in the national congress, each with three senators and between eight and 70 deputies, depending on their population.
 The citizens of all states and the Federal District vote for these national representatives and for president and vice president.

+While all of the states of Brazil share their political structure with its federal counterpart, one difference is that while Brazil is a federation, the said states are the contrasting unitary structure.